27 DIYs You Need for Your First Apartment

 A West Elm apartment would be a dream come true, but for those prices — no thank you!
-Head to thrift stores, garage sales and flea markets to pick up cheap pieces that just need some love.
+Head to thrift stores, garage sales, and flea markets to pick up cheap pieces that just need some love.

 Wall art, you say?
 But how is that different than a statement wall?
 Well, these are little pieces that you can hang around your room to take the eyes on a wall-to-wall journey.
 Don’t be shy!
 Layer these pieces on top of your statement wall to give it dimension.

-A house isn’t a home without a comfortable bed.
 If you are going to splurge on anything, we recommend a quality mattress.
 From what I hear, your spine will thank you a lot when you are in your 30s.
 Since you just spent all your hard-earned cash on the mattress, leave the rest up to DIY =)

 There is no doubt about it — lighting always sets the mood.
 We have some great ideas for ways to ditch those generic overhead lights.